Time Traveling Bunny:

 When Steve Rogers wears his shield on his back under his civilian clothes, it strains credibility but i think readers are generally willing to overlook it.
 But to ask us to believe that it can fit under Cap's armor, in the front, and not be obviously bulging out is a bit much.

-Captain America also learns during this arc that the Falcon has quit his post as the leader of the SHIELD Super-Agents, but he isn't able to follow-up and find out why yet.
+Captain America also learns during issue #222 that the Falcon has quit his post as the leader of the SHIELD Super-Agents, but he isn't able to follow-up and find out why yet.

 It's hard to pass an overall judgment on an arc like this.
 First, i have some sympathy for Steve Gerber, who inherited the Thomas/Glut "Hunt for Steve Rogers" plot.
 I think he did a terrible job with the actual Steve Rogers origin, and while i'm sure the artist/tough guy conflict and daddy issues parts were his idea, he shouldn't have had to come up with a backstory for Steve Rogers in the first place, and he should have had a more continuity-minded editor to help him navigate the existing history.
 The Animus and Corporation parts of the arc are actually pretty good.
 And then the McKenzie issues are pretty generic, but it was exactly the antidote for all of the retcon noodling.
 One consistent factor is the art team, who is competent throughout, and have fun with the crazy Animus concept.